 How Can I Prevent Lyme Disease?

 If you've been thoroughly evaluated by an LLMD and are certain you do not have Lyme or other tick infections, then you will definitely want to keep from getting it in the future.
 My family doctor always reminds me that just because I have ME/CFS doesn't mean I can't get something else!
 She wants me to always come in to check out any new or changed symptoms, and that is great advice.
 In fact, I DID get Lyme disease 5 years into my ME/CFS.
-I knew I had it because I had sudden onset of knee pain, where I'd never had joint pain with ME/CFS before, and nausea (another common Lyme symptom), and all of my "normal" CFS symptoms were much worse.
-Unfortunately, that's the way other conditions often present when you have ME/CFS - your regular symptoms just get worse.
+I knew I had it because I had sudden onset of knee pain, where I'd never had joint pain with ME/CFS before, and nausea (another common Lyme symptom), and all of my "normal" ME/CFS symptoms were much worse.
+Unfortunately, that's the way other conditions often present when you have ME/CFS--your regular symptoms just get worse.
 Every test I had for Lyme over the next 3 years came back negative, but my symptoms showed I had it.
 My Lyme symptoms went away with treatment (both prescription and herbal), though they tend to pop back up every few years, probably due to my immune dysfunction.
 I am currently treating Lyme again and this time trying some new remedies (herbals) to try to get at the infection that is hiding out in my joints and tissues and re-emerging.

 So, if you do go outside, even just into your own yard, you want to prevent tick bites:

 - Always wear insect repellent, preferably one that contains DEET.
 You need a repellent that repels ticks as well as mosquitos.
 This Consumer Reports article shows how to protect yourself and which repellents they tested were effective against ticks.
-Though most contain DEET, they did find two "natural" repellents that worked...but most others do not.
+Though most contain DEET, they did find one "natural" repellent that worked against ticks...but most others do not.
 If you are concerned about DEET, wash it off when you come back inside.